 The first step to restoring with MSP360 is to create and execute a restore plan.

 - To get started, click the Restore Plans tab, give your plan a name and click Next.

 - Specify the files or folders you want to restore, then click Next.

 - Choose which version you’d like to restore — the latest backup or the backup from a specific point in time.

 - Specify where you’d like your backup to restore to.
 You can restore files to their original location — helpful if you’re recovering deleted files — or another location.

 - If you’ve protected your backup with encryption, you’ll need to enter your password to decrypt the backup.

 - You can notify yourself with an email when the recovery is complete.

 - Click Run Now to get started with the restore.

-Together, B2 and CloudBerry make it easy for you to back up your Synology NAS to the cloud.
-CloudBerry is available as a free trial download if you’d like to give it a shot.
+Together, Backblaze B2 and MSP360 make it easy for you to back up your Synology NAS to the cloud.
+MSP360 is available as a free trial download if you’d like to give it a shot.